 The current trend at all weddings but we weren't going to say no to sweets.
 For the kids, and adults alike, we had a sweetie bar where you could pick-n-mix a selection of treats and take them away in a little paper bag.
 Aside from this we had wedding cake, desert, chocolate champagne truffles and Scottish tablet - we covered all bases.

-It took a few lists, a couple of Amazon orders, a dining room full of boxes and a few extra hands on deck to pull it all together but the end result was ace and we loved it.
-It was everything we wanted and more, full of our own touches and just so personal too.
+It took a few lists, a couple of Amazon orders, a dining room full of boxes and a few extra hands on deck to pull it all together but the end result was ace, we nailed our wedding decorations on a budget and loved it.
+It was everything we wanted, full of our own touches - so personal.